 The Path to Drawdown: Industrial Recycling

-Project Drawdown defines recycling as the recovery of recyclable post-consumer waste (like metals, plastic, glass, etc.) from the industrial and residential sectors.
-Recycling replaces the disposal of recyclable materials in landfills and reduces the need to extract new material for production.
+According to Project Drawdown, recycling is the recovery of recyclable post-consumer waste (like metals, plastic, glass, etc.) from the industrial and residential sectors of the economy.
+Recycling replaces the dumping of recyclable materials in landfills and reduces the need to use new material for production.

-Waste from manufacturing, construction, office buildings, schools and mines accounts for about half of all waste.
+Waste from manufacturing, construction, restaurants, office buildings, schools and mines comprises about half of all waste.
 All that is grouped together as “industrial and commercial waste.”
-Much of it, though not all, can be recycled and several strategies can enhance recycling rates.
+Much of it, though not all, can be recycled, and a variety of approaches can enhance recycling rates.

-Some of these strategies include creating marketplaces for secondary materials to facilitate the exchange of recyclable and reusable goods, innovation in conversion technologies to make more materials recyclable, and adopting circular business models to recapture “waste” as a valuable commodity.
+Some of these approaches are to create marketplaces for secondary materials to facilitate the exchange of recyclable and reusable goods, to innovate conversion technologies to make more materials recyclable, and to adopt circular business models to recapture “waste” as a valuable resource.

-Recycling industrial and commercial material can reduce emissions because producing new products from recovered materials often conserves energy.
-For instance, forging recycled aluminum products uses 95% less energy than creating them from virgin materials.
+Recycling industrial and commercial material can reduce GHG emissions because producing new products from recovered materials often saves energy.
+As one example, forging recycled aluminum products uses 95% less energy than creating them from virgin materials.

-Project Drawdown estimates that, by 2050, serious efforts to recycle can help avoid 6.02 gigatons of GHG emissions.
+Project Drawdown estimates that, by 2050, a serious commitment to recycling can help avoid 6.02 gigatons of GHG emissions.
 To get there, recycling practices need to be adopted much more widely that they are now: